 BEd (Hons), University of Leeds; MEd James Cook University (JCU); PhD, JCU

-Angela's doctoral research and subsequent publications are centred on strengths approaches, early childhood development and well-being, child protection and teacher education.
-She is examining the use of a Strengths Approach (more commonly used in social services) and the potential of this approach for use in pre-service teaching to prepare students for working with children who may be at risk or experiencing child abuse.
-Angela has published international journal articles, book chapters and papers in conference proceedings.
+Angela's doctoral research and subsequent publications are centred on strengths approaches, teacher education and preparation, child protection, development and well-being.
+Angela has published international and national journal articles, book chapters and papers in conference proceedings.
 Angela's most recent research is an embedded multiple case study examining an enhanced model of professional experience for pre-service teachers.
-Angela’s research focuses on the potential use of a Strengths Approach to complex issues in educational and community contexts.
+Angela’s research focuses on the potential use of a Strengths Approach to a diverse range of complex issues in educational and community contexts.

 Angela's PhD research examined a Strengths Approach to Child Protection Education.
 Her doctoral studies were supervised by Associate Professor Melissa Vick and Professor Nola Alloway from James Cook University.

 2017 – to date: Fenton, A., (Chief Investigator) Grover, P., & Smith, D. James Fallon High School/Charles Sturt University: Teaching for the Future Professional Partnership, Building Expertise and Innovative Practice: A Strengths-based Embedded Case Study, NSW, Department of Education and Faculty of Arts and Education, Research Income and Initiatives Grant.

 2016: Davidson, C., MacDonald, A., with Fenton, A. Everyday learning and interactions during family shopping experiences, Faculty of Arts and Education, Income and Initiatives Grant.